U.S. flag

 • Take all reasonable steps to ensure a Foreign National Visitor or Guest is given access only to information necessary for the successful completion of the defined visit.

-• Prior to the arrival of a Foreign National Guest, ensure all personnel assigned within the applicable program or workspace, are informed of the Guest’s role, duration of visit, scope of authorized physical and logical access, and procedures for reporting unauthorized or questionable activity.
+• Prior to the arrival of a Foreign National Guest, ensure all personnel assigned within the applicable program or workspace are informed of the Guest’s role, duration of visit, scope of authorized physical and logical access, and procedures for reporting unauthorized or questionable activity.

 Senior Bureau Official

-Field Servicing Security Office
+Field Service Security Office

-Department Administrative Order (DAO) 207-12, Foreign Access Management Program
+Department Administrative Order (DAO) 207-12: Foreign Access Management Program

-Foreign National Request Form (Commerce personnel only)
+Foreign National Request Form

-Foreign National Visitor/Guest Departmental Sponsor Briefing (Commerce personnel only)
+Foreign National Visitor/Guest Departmental Sponsor Briefing

-Foreign National Processing Playbook (Commerce personnel only)
+Foreign National Processing Playbook